History of the Supreme Court

 Chief Justices of the Modern Supreme Court

 As a separate and co-equal branch of government, the Judicial Branch is led by the Chief Justice, who, pursuant to Article IV, Section 13 of the Delaware Constitution, serves as the administrative head of all of the State courts.
-Since the founding of the modern Delaware Supreme Court in 1951, there have been eight chief justices.
+Since the founding of the modern Delaware Supreme Court in 1951, there have been nine chief justices.

 - Clarence A. Southerland (1951 - 1963)

 - Charles L. Terry, Jr. (1963)

 - E. Norman Veasey (1992 – 2004)

 - Leo E. Strine, Jr. (2014 – 2019)